AOA Focuses on Diversity in the Orthopaedic Community

 During the session “True Grit in Leadership” moderators Julie Samora, MD, PhD, MPH and Kristy L. Weber, MD, FAOA shared challenges and insight into being a female in a male-dominant profession.
 While these conversations can be difficult, they are important in changing the culture and taking action.

-The AOA’s 2019 Leadership Institute will be a Diversity Workshop designed to create diversity champions.
+The AOA’s 2019 Leadership Institute will be a Diversity Workshop led by Michelle Guy, MD designed to create diversity champions.
 Tools will be provided for these individuals to return to their institutions with tangible resources to take action.

 Other activities will continue to evolve as we strive to ensure orthopaedic surgeons in the future look more like the patients we serve.